zeno4ever/zip_pi_doorbell/README.md

 ## Needed hardware

 - Raspberry Pi 5 (tested with 4 & 5)
-- Power adapter (Pi is picky about this so buy the right one.)
+- Power adapter (Pi is icky about this so buy the right one.)
 - microSD card for OS, minimal 16GB type A1 or better
 - Pi Camera (with Pi5 cable)
 - USB External speaker (that acts like a soundcard, so no 3,5mm plug!)